celestiaorg/celestia-app/specs/src/specs/data_square_layout.md

 ## Preamble

 Celestia uses [a data availability scheme](https://arxiv.org/abs/1809.09044) that allows nodes to determine whether a block's data was published without downloading the whole block.
 The core of this scheme is arranging data in a two-dimensional matrix then applying erasure coding to each row and column.
-This document describes the rationale for how data—transactions, blobs, and other data—[is actually arranged](../specs/data_structures.md#arranging-available-data-into-shares).
+This document describes the rationale for how data—transactions, blobs, and other data—[is actually arranged](./data_structures.md#arranging-available-data-into-shares).
 Familiarity with the [originally proposed data layout format](https://arxiv.org/abs/1809.09044) is assumed.

-## Rationale
+## Layout Rationale

 Block data consists of:

-1. Cosmos SDK module transactions (e.g. [MsgSend](https://github.com/cosmos/cosmos-sdk/blob/f71df80e93bffbf7ce5fbd519c6154a2ee9f991b/proto/cosmos/bank/v1beta1/tx.proto#L21-L32)).
-These modify the Celestia chain's state.
-1. Celestia-specific transactions (e.g. [PayForBlobs](../specs/data_structures.md#payforblobdata)).
-These modify the Celestia chain's state.
-1. Intermediate state roots: required for fraud proofs of the aforementioned transactions.
+1. Standard cosmos-SDK transactions: (which are often represented internally as the [`sdk.Tx` interface](https://github.com/celestiaorg/cosmos-sdk/blob/v1.14.0-sdk-v0.46.11/types/tx_msg.go#L42-L50)) as described in [cosmos-sdk ADR020](https://github.com/celestiaorg/cosmos-sdk/blob/v1.14.0-sdk-v0.46.11/docs/architecture/adr-020-protobuf-transaction-encoding.md)
+    1. These transactions contain protobuf encoded [`sdk.Msg`](https://github.com/celestiaorg/cosmos-sdk/blob/v1.14.0-sdk-v0.46.11/types/tx_msg.go#L14-L26)s, which get executed atomically (if one fails they all fail) to update the Celestia state.
+The complete list of modules, which define the `sdk.Msg`s that the state machine is capable of handling, can be found in the [state machine modules spec](../specs/state_machine_modules.md).
+Examples include standard cosmos-sdk module messages such as [MsgSend](https://github.com/cosmos/cosmos-sdk/blob/f71df80e93bffbf7ce5fbd519c6154a2ee9f991b/proto/cosmos/bank/v1beta1/tx.proto#L21-L32)), and celestia specific module messages such as [`MsgPayForBlob`](https://github.com/celestiaorg/celestia-app/blob/v1.0.0-rc2/proto/celestia/blob/v1/tx.proto#L16-L31)
 1. Blobs: binary blobs which do not modify the Celestia state, but which are intended for a Celestia application identified with a provided namespace.

-We want to arrange this data into a `k * k` matrix of fixed-sized shares, which will later be committed to in [Namespace Merkle Trees (NMTs)](../specs/data_structures.md#namespace-merkle-tree) so that individual shares in this matrix can be proven to belong to a single data root.
+We want to arrange this data into a `k * k` matrix of fixed-sized [shares](../specs/shares.md), which will later be committed to in [Namespace Merkle Trees (NMTs)](https://github.com/celestiaorg/nmt/blob/v0.16.0/docs/spec/nmt.md) so that individual shares in this matrix can be proven to belong to a single data root.

 The simplest way we can imagine arranging block data is to simply serialize it all in no particular order, split it into fixed-sized shares, then arrange those shares into the `k * k` matrix in row-major order.
 However, this naive scheme can be improved in a number of ways, described below.

 First, we impose some ground rules:

 1. Data must be ordered by namespace.
 This makes queries into a NMT commitment of that data more efficient.
-1. Since non-blob data are not naturally intended for particular namespaces, we assign reserved namespaces for them.
+1. Since non-blob data are not naturally intended for particular namespaces, we assign [reserved namespaces](./consensus.md#Reservered-Namespaces) for them.
 A range of namespaces is reserved for this purpose, starting from the lowest possible namespace.
 1. By construction, the above two rules mean that non-blob data always precedes blob data in the row-major matrix, even when considering single rows or columns.
 1. Data with different namespaces must not be in the same share.
 This might cause a small amount of wasted block space, but makes the NMT easier to reason about in general since leaves are guaranteed to belong to a single namespace.